isc-projects/kea/doc/guide/dhcp4-srv.rst

                    "user-context": { "color": "red" }
                } ],

                // This is a subnet-specific user context.
-You can put whatever type
+Any type
-               // of information you want as long as it is a valid JSON.
+               // of information can be entered here as long as it is valid JSON.
                "user-context": {
                    "comment": "network on the second floor",
                    "last-modified": "2017-09-04 13:32",
-                   "description": "you can put here anything you like", "phones": [ "x1234", "x2345" ],
+                   "description": "you can put anything you like here", "phones": [ "x1234", "x2345" ],
                    "devices-registered": 42,
                    "billing": false